Taal Lake: Introduction of a non-native fish

-Jaguar guapote (Parachromis managuensis), a predatory piscivore, a carnivorous fish that primarily eats other fishes, was found illegally introduced into the lake.
-The alien fish could proliferate in all areas of lake because of the abundant aquatic vegetation which they use for spawning and feeding, plenty of natural food, and favorable warm environment.
+Cichlids were introduced to the lake by locals, either intentionally for aquaculture and release by aquarists or by accident.
+African and South American species, such as the Jaguar guapote, a large-bodied, large-mouthed, predatory piscivore, was found illegally introduced into the lake.
+The alien fish could proliferate in all areas of lake because of the abundant aquatic vegetation which they use for spawning and feeding, plenty of wild (often endemic) food, and a climate that resembles its native habitat.
 Its presence could seriously affect the native fish population.

 Fish kill

 On January 5, 2008, the Bureau of Fisheries and Aquatic Resources announced that a fish kill at Taal Lake (January 2 to 4) caused the 50 metric tons or ₱3.25-million ($79,268) loss of cultured tilapia in the villages of Leviste and Balakilong in Laurel and in Barangays Aya and Quiling in Talisay.
 6,000 maliputo fishes ($5,609) also died at Quiling.
 Toxic sulfur and high level of hydrogen sulfide in Ambulong while low dissolved oxygen caused the deaths.

 On May 30, 2011, the Bureau of Fisheries and Aquatic Resources announced a fish kill of 750 metric tons.
 According to the scientists, the onset of the rainy season brought a sudden drop on the water temperature, which lowered the oxygen levels on the lake.

+Fish kill was observed in the lakeshores following the 2020–2022 Taal Volcano eruptions; the Bureau of Fisheries and Aquatic Resources, however, ruled out the volcano's restiveness as its cause.

 Tourism

 Regular tours of the lake are available to tourists.
 After crossing the lake, visitors travel to the top of Volcano Island on horseback.
 During their trip up and down the mountain, visitors have views of the lake and its surroundings.

+Talisay on the northern shore also is the location of the Taal Lake Yacht Club.
+TLYC has been the host club for sailing events such as the Philippine Hobie Nationals and the Oz Goose Nationals.
+Taal Lake also has been favored by windsurfers and kiteboarders.

 Tagaytay in Cavite has benefited from Taal Lake and Taal Volcano, which is administered by neighboring province of Batangas.
 Many tourists have visited Tagaytay for a panoramic view of the lake and volcano.

 In mid-2007, controversy ensued when the Korean firm Jung Ang Interventure was given clearance to build a health spa on Volcano Island along the lake's edge.
 Over the course of the next few weeks, several government officials expressed their disapproval of the construction project.
 On June 28, 2007, the Department of Environment and Natural Resources (DENR) suspended the Korean firm's environmental clearance certificate, rendering them incapable of pursuing further construction on the island until they secure other necessary permits.
 Because of the unpopular public reaction to the project, the Korean company's permit was permanently revoked by the DENR in early July 2007.